code4policy/conversions/example7/README.md

 	You will need to modify the javascript to read the new column `approve` instead of looking for a column named `close`

 2. Navigate to `http://localhost:8000/` in your browser and see the interactive work.

+3. Split out the HTML, CSS, and JS into separate files and make sure the visualization still works.

 Sources
 - Data: [FiveThirtyEight Trump Approval Ratings](https://projects.fivethirtyeight.com/trump-approval-ratings/)